 THE DOUTY HOUSE AT SHAMOKIN. – We notice that this hotel has lately been refurnished with new furniture by the present proprietor Lieut.
 Wm.
 Reese.
 The house has undergone an entire change, and is one of the best furnished houses in that part of the State.
 Mr. Reese is an experienced landlord, and knows the wants of his guests.
 Those stopping at the Douty House will find it one of the ablest conducted establishments in the coal region.

-But William Reese’s success was short lived.
+Sadly, though, William Reese’s business success would soon prove to be short lived.
 During the morning of 15 April 1872, a fire swept through Douty House.
 That same day, The Daily Post of Pittsburgh described what happened:

 A special from Shamokin, Pa., Says that this morning a fire broke out in the Douty House in this borough, and quickly communicated to nine other houses adjoining The Douty House with all the other buildings were entirely consumed.
 The loss is estimated at $129,000, on which there is partial insurance.
 Thirteen families have been rendered homeless by the fire.
 Its origin is unknown.